Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Clay Golem.md

 ### Blind Obedience

 When its creator or possessor is on hand to command it, a golem performs flawlessly.
-If the golem is left without instructions or is [[Conditions#incapacitated|incapacitated]], it continues to follow its last orders to the best of its ability.
+If the golem is left without instructions or is [[\5.
+Mechanics\Rules\Conditions.md#incapacitated|incapacitated]], it continues to follow its last orders to the best of its ability.
 When it can't fulfill its orders, a golem might react violently-or stand and do nothing.
 A golem that has been given conflicting orders sometimes alternates between them.

 ### Constructed Nature

 A golem doesn't require air, food, drink, or sleep.

-## Stat Block

 ```statblock
 "name": "Clay Golem"